 Follow instructions given on-screen.
-This will help to reset the Windows 10.
-You can find the applications list that the system will erase on reset.
-You will have to confirm the choices made before proceeding.
+This will help to reset Windows 10.
+You will find the applications list that the system will erase on reset.
+You will have to confirm these choices before proceeding.

 3. Use safe mode reset

-The reset feature too may be prevented from working, if the issues in your PC are very severe.
-In such a case, you can run the system using ‘Safe Mode.’
-This will help bypass the problems.
+The reset feature may also be prevented from working if the issues in your PC are very severe.
+In such a case, you can run the system reset in ‘Safe Mode’.
+This will help bypass the issues.